Sugarcane

 (Colletotrichum falcatum)

-• Red rot is the most destructive disease of sugarcane in India, responsible for the near-collapse of cane cultivation in parts of UP in the 1990s before disease-free sett programmes were established.
+• Red rot is the most destructive disease of sugarcane in India, responsible for the near-collapse of cane cultivation in parts of UP in the 1990s before disease-free sett programmes were introduced.

-• The pathogen enters through infected setts or damaged internodes after waterlogging or insect injury.
+• The pathogen enters through infected setts or damaged internodes, especially after waterlogging or insect injury.

-• Infected stalks develop distinctive red discolouration and a characteristic sour alcoholic fermentation smell.
+• Infected stalks show distinctive red discolouration and a typical sour alcoholic fermentation smell.

-• In ratoon crops, a single season of red rot can spread through the entire root zone and destroy up to 50% of the crop.
+• In ratoon crops, a single season of red rot can spread across the root zone and destroy up to 50% of the crop.

 • Use certified, disease-free setts from registered seed nurseries — the foundation of red rot management.

-• Treat setts in hot water at exactly 50°C for 2 hours before planting to kill the internally-carried fungus without damaging sett viability.
+• Treat setts in hot water (50 – 52 °C for 2 hours) or with aerated steam (53 °C for 4 hours) before planting to kill the internally carried fungus without harming sett viability.

-• Rogue and burn infected stools immediately upon detection; never ratoon a red rot-affected field.
+• Rogue and burn infected stools immediately after detection; never ratoon a red rot-affected field.

 2. Top Shoot Borer